collective/lineage.registry/README.rst

 Restrictions
 ============

-Theres no UI for now to edit the values.
+Theres no editing UI for now.

 Source Code
 ===========